lukasaron/data-discogs/README.md

 ## JSON Writer
 It's a default writer which needs to know what is a name of the output file, therefore argument `output` needs to be specified.
 - `output` file name that will be created with the JSON output.
+When this flag is not specified the new file with is created in the same folder as the input file name is saved.
+The extension of the file name is JSON instead of XML.

 ## Postgres Writer
 This writer can write results in a PostgreSQL database.
 To do this the specified environmental variables need to be defined: